-The second advantage is excellent performance when rendering the UI and various kinds of animations.
+The second advantage is excellent Flutter performance when rendering the UI and various kinds of animations.

 The React Native SDK comes only with a basic set of widgets.
 To work with other native UI components, it expects developers to use 3rd-party solutions.
 You can find many ready-made components in the open-source community.
 Yet, developers always run the risk of encountering problems when connecting them, because they contain native platform code.
 Therefore, the developer always needs to be prepared for such problems and be able to navigate the structure of platform projects for both Android and iOS.

 As mentioned above, React Native uses native UI components to render the UI.
-This allows applications to look as close to native as possible.
+This allows React Native apps to look as close to native as possible.
 At the same time, the release of a new OS version can break the application UI.
 Also, this approach creates difficulties when building custom components, which implies the need to implement the desired behavior twice, for Android and iOS.

 Development tools and documentation

-Convenient development environment, ease of learning and set up are some of the decisive factors in choosing a software development kit.
-A great SDK should be easy to operate and to learn.
+A convenient development environment, ease of learning, and setup are some of the decisive factors in choosing a software development kit.
+A great SDK should be easy to operate and learn.

-Flutter has top-notch documentation; it also offers great starters toolkit guiding a developer through every aspect of setup and app development.
+Framework has top-notch documentation.
+Also Flutter offers great starters toolkit guiding a developer through every aspect of setup and app development.